Sam Roddick

-Samantha "Sam" Roddick (born 1 July 1971) is the founder of Coco de Mer, a British lingerie brand and retail store.
+Samantha Roddick (born 1 July 1971) is an English business executive who is the founder of Coco de Mer, a British lingerie brand and retail store.
 She is the daughter of Body Shop founder and activist Anita Roddick.

 Early life and education

 Roddick is the younger daughter of Anita and Gordon Roddick.
 She was educated at Summerlea Primary School and then at Frensham Heights in Surrey until she was asked to leave at age 16.
 She gained only two O-Levels due to having undiagnosed dyslexia.
 On leaving Frensham, the mother of a schoolmate suggested she work with her in Nepal, which is where her activism began.

 Early activism

 Roddick's early activism included talks, fundraisers and projects worldwide.
 In addition, she set up Cockroach, a youth magazine; and taught art in Vancouver.
 Roddick backed the Women's Equality Party's campaign to encourage women to vote in the UK's 2016 referendum on its membership of the EU.